kubedb/docs/docs/guides/memcached/rotate-auth/rotateauth.md

 quit
 Connection closed by foreign host.
 ```
-Your credentials have been stored successfully, so everything’s working.
+Your credentials have been rotated successfully, so everything’s working.
 Also, there will be two more new keys in the secret that stores the previous credentials.
 The key is `authData.prev`.
 You can find the secret and its data by running the following command:

 ```shell